-The BCRA's prior approval shall not be required: (i) in the case of local financial institutions' own transactions; (ii) in the case of a financial indebtedness abroad with an average life of not less than two years, when the funds have been deposited and settled through the foreign exchange market as from October 2, 2020; (iii) in the case of a financial indebtedness abroad that meets all of the following conditions: (a) the funds have been used to finance projects within the framework of the Plan for the Promotion of Argentine Natural Gas Production - Supply and Demand Scheme 2020-2024"); (b) the funds have been deposited and settled through the foreign exchange market as from November 16, 2020; and (c) the indebtedness has an average life of not less than two years.
-Likewise, the aforementioned conformity shall not be applicable when: (1) the client has a "Certification of Increase of Exports of Goods" for the years 2021 to 2023, issued within the framework of the provisions of Article 3.18 of the Exchange Regime for the equivalent of the amount of capital to be paid; (2) in the case of a financial indebtedness abroad with an average life of not less than two years, settled between August 21, 2021 and December 12, 2023, and which was originally used to pay commercial debts for the importation of goods and services that originated the issuance of a Certificate of Entry of New Financial Indebtedness Abroad within the framework of the provisions of Article 3.20 of the Exchange Regime; the entity must have a certification for access to the foreign exchange market issued within the framework of the provisions of Article 3.20 of the Exchange Regime; the entity must have a certification for access to the foreign exchange market issued within the fire previous business days, by the entity registered with the BCRA within the concept code "P17.
-Registration of refinancing of commercial debt under itm 20 of Communication "A" 7,626"; (4) the customer must have a Certification for the regimes of access to foreign currenc
+The BCRA's prior approval shall not be required: (i) in the case of local financial institutions' own transactions; (ii) in the case of a financial indebtedness abroad with an average life of not less than two years, when the funds have been deposited and settled through the foreign exchange market as from October 2, 2020; (iii) in the case of a financial indebtedness abroad that meets all of the following conditions: (a) the funds have been used to finance projects within the framework of the Plan for the Promotion of Argentine Natural Gas Production - Supply and Demand Scheme 2020-2024 established in Article 2 of Decree No. 892/2020 ("Plan GasAr 2020-2024"); (b) the funds have been deposited and settled through the foreign exchange market as from November 16, 2020; and (c) the indebtedness has an average life of not less than two years.
+Likewise, the aforementioned conformity shall not be applicable when: (1) the client has a "Certification of Increase of Exports of Goods" for the years 2021 to 2023, issued within the framework of the provisions of Article 3.18 of the Exchange Regime for the equivalent of the amount of capital to be paid; (2) in the case of a financial indebtedness abroad with an average life of not less than two years, settled between August 21, 2021 and December 12, 2023, and which was originally used to pay commercial debts for the import of goods and services that originated the issuance of a Certificate of Entry of New Financial Indebtedness Abroad within the framework of Article 3.19 of the Exchange Regime; (3) in the case of a financial indebtedness abroad with an average life of not less than two years.
+Provided the provisions of Article 3.20 of the Exchange Regime; the entity must have a certification for access to the foreign exchange market issued within the five previous business days, by the entity registered with the BCRA within the concept code "P17.
+Registration of refinancing of commercial debts under item 20 of Communication "A" 7,626"; (4) the customer must have a Certifica